anbaraasu/climatedata/code-style.md

 In Java, using _ for private fields/members

-In SQL, add HCL as prefix to all db objects

 In Java, move all the inbuilt package to import section.

 In Java, do not provide package in the class or interface, instead move it to import section